-Quiraing Pass is a mountain pass at an elevation of 261m (856ft) above the sea level, located on the Isle of Skye in Scotland, with steep gradients and tight bends.
+Quiraing Pass (Cuith-raing) is a mountain pass at an elevation of 261m (856ft) above the sea level, located in the Scottish council area of Highland on the Isle of Skye, with steep gradients and tight bends.

 Tucked away in the Scottish Highlands, the road to the summit is totally paved in good condition.
 The pass is 10.62km (6.6 miles) long, running east-west from Stenscholl to Idrigill.

 Located on the eastern face of Meall na Suiramach, the northernmost summit of the Trotternishon, the road to the summit is very steep, hitting a 14% of maximum gradient through some of the ramps winding upwards along the steep massif.
 It is a winding single paved track, with hairpin turns and very narrow.
 Not for the sissies.
 The road conditions make it cannot be recommended in windy conditions or if it’s misty (low visibility).
 The road may be closed in winters.

 Is the Quiraing pass worth it?